bcgit/bc-lts-java/README.md

 ```

 # Using testXXX will run the java tests but with the native componnents swapped in
 # where appropriate.
-We don't need to rerun the java only tests again hence the '-x test'
+In this case we are skipping the java only tests, hence the '-x test'
+# but that can be removed and it will test both java and native.

 # Intel
 ./gradlew clean cleanNative withNative build testSSE -x test